 You can deduct only local trips that are for your rental activities.
 Personal trips—for example, to the supermarket or the gym—are not deductible as transportation expenses.
 For example, you can deduct the cost of driving to:

-Moreover, you don’t have to do all the driving yourself to get a car expense deduction.
+Moreover, you don't have to do all the driving yourself to get a car expense deduction.
 Any use of your car by another person qualifies as a deductible business expense if it is directly connected with your business.
 Thus, for example, you can count as business mileage a car trip your employee, spouse, or child takes to deliver an item for your rental business or for any other business purpose.
+(Learn more about the many tax deductions to rental property owners.)

 Most local trips that landlords make for their rental activities start and end at home.
 Whether driving from home is deductible as an operating expense depends on whether you have a home office for your rental activity, and where you drive to.